Athul0312/Sales-Forecasting-/README.md

     Hyperparameters: n_estimators, max_depth, min_samples_split

     Achieved robust performance (~0.79–0.81 R²)

-    Naturally handled categorical spillover and localized patterns Slightly less interpretable but less prone to overfitting than unregularized linear models
+    Naturally handled categorical spillover and localized patterns

+    Slightly less interpretable but less prone to overfitting than unregularized linear models

 Linear Regression Using Sklearn :
 A separate baseline linear regression model was built using sklearn to assess how well a standard closed-form solution performs on this structured dataset.
-This model was not used to validate the manual implementation, but rather to explore how a well-established method behaves under the same time-aware constraints.
+This model was used to explore how a well-established method behaves under the same time-aware constraints.

-    Delivered consistently strong performance on test data Benefited from proper scaling and a clean, interpretable feature set Demonstrated that simple models can perform exceptionally well in retail settings with seasonal and structured data
+    Delivered consistently strong performance on test data

+    Benefited from proper scaling and a clean, interpretable feature set

+    Demonstrated that simple models can perform exceptionally well in retail settings with seasonal and structured data

 Manual Linear Regression (Gradient Descent) :